<function>

 end

-To conclude this section, we present an approach to defining variables with a given type.
-The approach relies on the so-called constructors, which are functions that create new instances of a concrete type.
-They're useful for transforming a variable x into another type.
+To conclude this section, we present an approach for converting values into a specific type.
+The approach makes use of the so-called constructors, which are functions that create new instances of a concrete type.
+They're useful for transforming a variable x

 x = 1